vtexdocs/dev-portal-content/docs/localization/i-cant-install-the-headless-cms-plugins-in-my-account.md

 ---
-title: I can’t install the Headless CMS plugins in my account
+title: "I can’t install the Headless CMS plugins in my account"
 excerpt: "Windows users may encounter the 'EPERM: operation not permitted' error during the installation of the Headless CMS plugin."
-slug: error-installing-headless-cms-plugins-on-windows'
+slug: "error-installing-headless-cms-plugins-on-windows"
 tags:
     - headless-cms
     - faststore
 ---

 If you are a Windows user, you may encounter the following error after [installing the Headless CMS plugin](https://developers.vtex.com/docs/guides/faststore/headless-cms-1-configuring-the-vtex-account#step-1-setting-up-the-command-line-environment):